scala/scala3/docs/docs/reference/changed-features/numeric-literals.md

-The companion object `FromDigits` also defines subclasses of `FromDigits` for whole numbers with a given radix, for numbers with a decimal point, and for numbers that can have both a decimal point and an exponent:
+The companion object `FromDigits` also defines subclasses of `FromDigits` for whole numbers with a given radix, for numbers with a decimal point, and for numbers that can have both a decimal point and an exponent, along with methods to summon a given instance of each subclass:
 ```scala
 object FromDigits {